Our Worship

 Our church is here too to support those who are grieving the loss of a loved one.
 Everyone is entitled to have a funeral service in their local parish church regardless of whether they attended church or not or it may be decided to hold the service at the crematorium.
 The service will be personal and the minister will involve the next of kin in planning it.
 After a service in church, a burial may take place in the churchyard or the minister can go with the family to the crematorium for the committal.
 Ashes can be interred in the Garden of Remembrance in the churchyard.

 There are always “Lights of Love” services in one or two of the churches in the Team.
 They are occasions when we remember those we have loved and who have passed on before us and are given the opportunity to light a candle in their memory.
 The service is one of thanksgiving and reflection and many have found it helpful as they continue to grieve.
-Last year one was held in Holy Rood Church at the beginning of November and we are hoping to host one again later this year
+Last year one was held in Holy Rood Church at the beginning of November and this year one will be held in Holy Rood Church at 3pm on Saturday, 2nd November 2024

 In the first instance, all enquiries about baptisms, confirmation, funerals, and weddings should be made to the Team Vicar/Team Administrator.